Skip to Content

 • say no to us using your data for direct marketing and in certain circumstances 'legitimate interests', research and statistical reasons;

-• withdraw any consent you've given us; and
+• withdraw any consent you've given us at any time; and

-• ask a member of staff to review an automated decision.
+• ask us to review an automated decision.

 To do any of these things, please get in touch using the details above.

-Where we store or send your data πŸ”’
+Where we store or send your data 🔒

 We may store the data we collect from you outside the UK, or transfer it to organisations outside the UK.
 When we do this, we make sure that your data is protected and that: